Here’s a quick 7 smart ways to get more leads:

 The second highest-ranking search engine is Bing.
 Bing comes as a default on all Windows 8 machines and more recent versions, so the reach is still significant.
 Add photos, videos, your business’s location, and more details when registering through Bing Places for Business.
 Registration is free and easy and if you are already verified with Google, adding a Bing registration may reach brand new customers.

 Yahoo Localworks is the third largest search engine.
 You can get a basic listing for free, but the paid subscriptions get you a lot more features.
 Yahoo offers reports on your web statistics as well as helping you to build relationships with your customers.
 Registering with all three search giants will help you to reach out to a new client base, generating more leads to your website.
+If you are confused about how to go about listing on all the three search engines, you do not need to worry.
+All you need to do is find the best among the digital marketing agencies in the market for your needs.
+They will act as your guide along the way.

 2. List Your Website on Local Directories and in Local Search Engines